-- Baiting with 1080 should only be used in a strategic manner as part of a coordinated program designed to achieve sustained effective control. - Poisoning is used as an initial control method to reduce high rabbit populations to a more manageable level.
+- Baiting with 1080 should only be used in a strategic manner as part of a co-ordinated program designed to achieve sustained and effective control. - Poisoning is used as an initial control method to reduce rabbit populations to a more manageable level.
 Fumigation and ripping of warrens are then used as follow-up techniques to reduce harbour and to slow re-colonisation.
-Poisoning is also an important management tool in areas where rabbits are mainly surface dwelling or where it is too difficult to rip warrens. - Controlling rabbits with 1080 bait cannot be undertaken in areas where there is an unacceptably high risk to humans and/or companion animals, such as urban/residential environments. - 1080 use is restricted in areas where there is a high risk of poisoning domestic stock and wildlife. - Because water reduces the concentration of 1080 in bait, poisoned bait should be laid when the ground surface is dry and there is a low chance of rain within several days of laying. - Although poisoning programs can be carried out year-round, baiting is most effective when alternative food for rabbits is scarce i.e. at the end of summer or early autumn. - Baiting may be less effective when feed supply is abundant and also during the breeding season when juvenile rabbit movements may be limited and they are less likely to find the bait.
+Poisoning is also an important management tool in areas where rabbits are mainly surface dwelling or where it is too difficult to rip warrens. - Controlling rabbits with 1080 bait should not be undertaken in areas where there is an unacceptably high risk to humans and/or companion animals, such as urban/residential environments. - Aerial baiting programs should only occur when the risk of non-target uptake is minimal. - Aerial baiting is used to treat large areas of land.
+It is best suited to steep, rocky/hilly areas or inaccessible islands where ground baiting techniques cannot be employed. - Aerial baiting is useful for broad-scale application but it is less accurate than ground baiting.
+It should not be used where non-target animals occupy habitat close to the proposed treatment area. - 1080 use is restricted in areas where there is a high risk of poisoning domestic stock and wildlife

-Kittens over 17 days old can survive even if the mother is poisoned and subsequent breeding by these survivors can cause rapid recovery of the population

-- Baiting of rabbits with 1080 can only be carried out under conditions set down in a specific permit issued by the Australian Pesticides & Veterinary Medicines Authority (APVMA) under Commonwealth legislation (Agricultural and Veterinary Chemicals Code Act 1994).
+- Because water reduces the concentration of 1080 in bait, poisoned bait should be laid when the ground surface is dry and there is a low chance of rain. - Aerial baiting programs are best undertaken when alternative food for rabbits is scarce i.e. at the end of summer or early autumn. - Baiting may be less effective when feed supply is abundant and also during the breeding season when juvenile rabbit movements may be limited and they are less likely to find the bait.
+Kittens over 17 days old can survive even if the mother is poisoned and subsequent breeding by these survivors can cause rapid recovery of the population - 1080 is listed as a Schedule 7 substance, a restricted chemical product which requires special precautions in manufacture, handling, storage and use, along with individual regulations regarding labelling or availability. - Baiting of rabbits with 1080 can only be carried out under conditions set down in a specific permit issued by the Australian Pesticides & Veterinary Medicines Authority (APVMA) under Commonwealth legislation (Agricultural and Veterinary Chemicals Code Act 1994).
 1080 must also be used in accordance with relevant State, Territory and other Commonwealth legislation.
 The 1080 user may need to make a referral under the EPBC Act.
-See Appendix 1. - 1080 is a restricted chemical product (under Regulation 45 of the Agricultural and Veterinary Chemicals Code Regulations 1995) and is listed as a Schedule 7 - Dangerous Poison under the Standard for the Uniform Scheduling of Drugs and Poisons (SUSDP).
-These listings require special precautions in the manufacture, handling, storage and use of 1080, along with specific regulations regarding labelling or availability. - Handling of 1080 powder or concentrated solution and preparation of baits must only be performed by authorised persons who have the appropriate training. - Prepared and manufactured 1080 baits can only be obtained by through authorised government agencies.
+See Appendix 1. - Handling of 1080 and preparation of bait must only be performed by authorised persons who have the appropriate training. - Prepared and manufactured 1080 bait can only be obtained from authorised control agencies.